Master of Teaching

 There is a strong demand for qualified teachers and graduate starting salaries for teachers are high compared tothe graduate average.
 The increased demand for teachers has also resulted in improvements in teaching conditions, resources and career advancement opportunities.
 As a graduate of this course you may find employment as ateacher within the private or public education sectors.
 You will complete at least 60 days of supervised school or early childhood education experience and will be required to apply for the Working With Children Check (WWCC) administered by the Department of Justice.

-Select your strand chioce below for Course structure and Course rules
+Select your strand choice below for Course structure and Course rules

-- Early Childhood - includes an opportunity to complete a 10 week Internship, Research (inc PhD Pathway) or Leadership of Teaching
+- Early Childhood - includes an opportunity to complete a 10 week Internship, Research, Leadership of Teaching or Inclusive Education

-- Primary - includes an opportunity to complete a 10 week Internship, Research (inc PhD Pathway), Inclusive Education, TESOL, LOTE or Leadership of Teaching
+- Primary - includes an opportunity to complete a 10 week Internship, Research, Inclusive Education, TESOL, LOTE or Leadership of Teaching

-- Secondary- includes an opportunity to complete a 10 week Internship, Research (inc PhD Pathway), Inclusive Education, TESOL, LOTE, Internationalisation or Leadership of Teaching
+- Secondary- includes an opportunity to complete a 10 week Internship, Research, Inclusive Education, TESOL, LOTE, Internationalisation or Leadership of Teaching

 Entry requirements - specific